-4.1 How does the model work?
+4.1.
+How Does the Model Work?

-The power outage forecasting model used in this paper is that of Guikema et al.(0).
-This model is the result of working with a large electric power utility for a number of years to develop a power outage forecasting model for their service area (0-0)) and then generalizing this model to be used in other locations(0).
-The model is a Random Forest, a form of an ensemble statistical learning theory model, trained and validated with past outage data.
-The model in the form of Guikema et al.(0) takes as input 3-second gust wind speed and the length of time for which wind speeds were above 20 m/s estimated from a hurricane wind field model as well as population density, with all inputs being at the census tract level.
+The power outage forecasting model used in this article is that of Guikema et al.(9) This model is the result of working with a large electric power utility for a number of years to develop a power outage forecasting model for its service area(21-23) and then generalizing this model to be used in other locations.(9) The model is a random forest, a form of an ensemble statistical learning theory model, trained and validated with past outage data.
+The model in the form of Guikema et al.(9) takes as input 3-second gust wind speed and the length of time for which wind speeds were above 20 m/s estimated from a hurricane wind field model, as well as population density, with all inputs being at the census-tract level.
 The wind field model takes as input a forecast track and the central pressure over time for a hurricane.
-The model predicts the number of people that will not have power, again at the census tract level, for the entire potentially impacted area.
+The model predicts the number of people who will not have power, again at the census-tract level, for the entire potentially impacted area.
 A key aspect of the model development is the validation testing of the model.
 In developing the model, the authors used repeated random holdout testing to examine many different types of models and to choose the model that gave the best out-of-sample predictive accuracy.
 This model predicts outages for a single hurricane given a forecast track and intensity.

-4.2 Simulation methodology
+4.2.
+Simulation Method

 The simulation model generates virtual tropical cyclones and estimates the power outages from each one.
-Because of the built-in randomness in the storm generation process, we run the simulation a large number of times in order to identify the high-impact storm scenarios (hurricane peak wind speed and trajectory).
+Because of the built-in randomness in the storm generation process, we run the simulation a large number of times in order to identify the highimpact storm scenarios (hurricane peak wind speed and trajectory).
 We run the simulation for a set of initial wind speeds (defined as the maximum 1-minute sustained wind of the storm) to evaluate the impact of storms of different strengths.
-We evaluate the impacts for storms with maximum intensity of 170, 150, 125, 100, 75, 50, and 34 knots, corresponding to 88, 77, 64, 51, 39, 26, and 17 meters per second (m/s), respectively.
-The maximum peak wind speed of 170 knots was chosen as this is close to the peak wind speed experienced during the Typhoon Haiyan in the Philippines in 2013, arguably the strongest tropical cyclone on record.
+We evaluate the impacts for storms with maximum intensity of 170 knots, 150 knots, 125 knots, 100 knots, 75 knots, 50 knots, and 34 knots, corresponding to 88 m/s, 77 m/s, 64 m/s, 51 m/s, 39 m/s, 26 m/s, and 17 m/s, respectively.
+The maximum peak wind speed of 170 knots was chosen as this is close to the peak wind speed experienced during Typhoon Haiyan in the Philippines in 2013, arguably the strongest tropical cyclone on record.
 The lowest peak wind speed of 34 knots was used as we were interested in potential surprising events, and a large number of power outages given a peak wind speed of 34 knots would definitely be seen as a surprise.
-To compare, the peak wind speed (1-minute sustained) for hurricane Katrina was approximately 150 knots, while Sandy had a peak wind speed of approximately 100 knots.
+To compare, the peak wind speed (1-minute sustained) for Hurricane Katrina was approximately 150 knots, while Sandy had a peak wind speed of approximately 100 knots.